luebby/sonification/README.md

 # Data sonification

-Instead of just visually presenting data to the eyes, data can also be listened by the ears.
+Data is not only something for the eyes, but also something for the ears ...

 This short program produces short videos of common distribution with help of the R packages `sonify` as well as `gganimate`.